dmaulikr/kaleidoscope/README.md

 kaleidoscope
 ============

-Kaleidoscope: generate and display random triangles with random colors at user-defined "frame rate."
+Kaleidoscope (objective-c): generate and display random triangles with random colors at user-defined "frame rate."
 Default is 10 frames/sec.
 See

   http://square-the-circle.com/2013/02/14/kaleidoscope/